AHN Family House

 Dosan Ahn Chang Ho and his wife Helen (1884-1969) immigrated to the U.S. in 1902, living first in San Francisco, then moving to Riverside and finally moving to Los Angeles in 1914.
 The Ahns had lived in three other houses before moving to the house on USC campus, including the Ahn Family house at 106 North Figueroa.
 While Dosan was traveling the world garnering financial and political support to fight against Japan's colonial rule in Korea, the Ahn family was living in Los Angeles on what is now the USC campus.
 Though Dosan himself did not live at the house, it retains great historical significance because of its historical function in Los Angeles.
 While Helen Ahn resided in the house and raised the five Ahn children from the 1930s to the 1950s, the Ahn home served as an important gathering place for many Korean-Americans backing the Korean independence movement.

 In 1932, the Japanese arrested Dosan in Shanghai, China, accusing him of a bombing incident in which he was not involved.
-He was taken to a prison and later died in a hopital due to complications of being imprisioned and tortured by the Japanese.
+He was taken to a prison and later died in a hopital due to complications from being imprisioned and tortured by the Japanese.

 THE DOSAN AHN CHANG HO FAMILY HOUSE TODAY